all-out/guides/_guides/people.md

 shorttitle: People
 author: Mussah Yacoub
 excerpt: >
-    Linkable lists of people who can do various thing in the corp.
+    Linkable lists of people who can do various things for the corp.
 ---

 ## Overview